marbotte/sr_cce/extraction/viewExtraction.md

 ## 39.6 Outcomes

-**knowledge**: YES (*Worked?*: yes )
+**knowledge**: knowledge and a shift in their opinions about climate change (*Worked?*: yes )

 ## 39.7 Conclusions

-**Conclusions**: hrough classroom observations and video recordings, we identify how teachers and students talk about how we know about climate change, and we discuss how that talk can be enhanced.
+**Conclusions**: through classroom observations and video recordings, we we identiefied how teachers and students talk about how we know about climate change, and we discuss how that talk can be enhanced.

 **Message to keep:**: NA